 A driver facing a ban for ‘totting-up’ may be able to avoid disqualification by arguing that they would suffer ‘exceptional hardship’ as a result.
 Common grounds for proving ‘exceptional hardship’ include the driver inevitably losing his job as a result of any driving ban and any hardship suffered by the driver’s family, employer or employees.
 The same grounds for exceptional hardship cannot be argued more than once in a 3 year period.

-For expert legal advice contact one of our team of specialist road traffic solicitors based at our Amesbury office.
+For expert legal advice, contact our specialist road traffic solicitors now